isobelcochrane938/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

 In the context of coding, this means that writing clean, readable, and straightforward code is often more effective than complex solutions.
 It's easy to get lost in intricate designs or over-engineering, but a well-structured and easily maintainable program is invaluable.
 Strive for simplicity in design and clarity in expression; it will lead to fewer bugs, easier collaboration, and better scalability."

+# 2024-03-17
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity and clarity enhance robustness and evolvability."

+In more detail, this quote emphasizes that over-concentrating on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially bugs.
+It's wiser to invest time in solidifying the core logic and architecture initially, and then address performance issues once they are proven to exist through measurement and analysis.